 Bidding

 In conclusion, shift patterns for cabin crew can be challenging and unconventional.
 The pairing system, reserve system, fixed roster system, and continuous crew pairing system are some of the shift patterns that airlines use to schedule their cabin crew.
-Each system has its advantages and disadvantages, and it is up to the cabin crew member to choose the system that works best for them.
+Each system has its advantages and disadvantages, and it is up to the cabin crew members to choose the system that works best for them.
 As the aviation industry continues to evolve, airlines might adopt new shift patterns that provide more flexibility and work-life balance for cabin crew.
+You can also check out career advice for cabin crew if you have any questions.